Grammarsalad/B_Kits/README.md

 #### 1205: Barbarian Rage Fatigue

 This component imposes 1 point of fatigue whenever the Rage Class feature is used.

+#### 1206: Barbarian Rage and Berserker Enage Fatigue

+This component imposes 1 point of fatigue whenever the Rage or Enrage Class feature is used.

+#### 1207: Everybody gets Fatigued

+This component adds performance fatigue to both the Shaman Dance and the Bard Song.

+Additionally, this component imposes 1 point of fatigue whenever the Rage or Enrage Class feature is used.

 ### 1301: Unique Arcane Spell Lists